 The first woman said, ‘Yes…that’s what we should do’.

 (heaven only knows why anyone would want half a dead child…but hey ho!)

 The second woman fell to the floor begging for the child’s life.
 ‘No…no…please, please let the child live’.

 And instantly, Solomon knew who the real mum was.
-That was obviously his plan all along.
+No genuine mother would allow her child to be cut in two.
+She would rather she was cut in two first!
+That was obviously Solomon’s plan all along.
 It was the kind of super wisdom that only God could give.